dtm2451/dittoSeq/README.md

 **A set of functions built to enable analysis and visualization of single-cell and bulk RNA-sequencing data by novice, experienced, and color blind coders**

+### This v0.3 branch contains a soon to be obsolete version of the package as dittoSeq is accepted into Bioconductor

+#### NOTE: dittoSeq-v0.3 will nolonger be maintained after the end of 2020, but the code will be retained to ensure older code can still be run in the interim while early adopters switch over.**

 dittoSeq includes universal plotting and helper functions for working with (sc)RNAseq data processed in these packages:

 - Seurat (versions 2 & 3, single-cell RNAseq)